RandanCSS/randan/README.md

 Advanced usage:

 You can customize the modeling process by providing additional parameters.
-The function returns DataFrames with results when returnDfs=True.
+The function returns DataFrames with results when `returnDfs=True`.

 ```python
 from randan.topicModeling.randanTopic import randanTopic